-Our starting point is that the ability of existing models to predict systemic crises out-of-sample early and accurately (with small type I and type II errors i.e. the ability to predict all crises which actually happened without crying wolf too often) is still very limited.
+actually happened without crying wolf too often) is still limited.
 Turning points and non linear phenomena such as crises have been notoriously difficult to predict out-of-sample.
-Pricebased early warning indicators tend to be more coincident indicators than good predictors.
-When they give a signal, it is too late to implement policies.
-Predicting pre-crisis periods (twelve quarters before the crisis) in order to give macroprudential and other authorities the time to act proves to be extremely difficult.
+Price-based early warning indicators tend to be more coincident indicators than good predictors.
+Predicting pre-crisis periods (twelve quarters before the crisis) in order to give macroprudential authorities the time to act proves to be extremely difficult.
 Yet financial stability policies need this type of input.
-The complexity and the interaction of many variables, some of them -like asset prices- very fast moving, may also render the understanding of financial crises exceptionally difficult.
+The complexity and the interaction of many variables, some of them -like asset pricesvery fast moving, may also render the understanding of financial crises exceptionally difficult.
 In such a context, the "failure of the collective imagination of many bright people" is likely to be a permanent feature of the world.